COVID-19 Testing

 At-home rapid antigen tests are available for sale at local pharmacies and retailers such as CVS, Walgreens, Target and many grocery store pharmacies.

-- The federal government will mail you four (4) free at-home tests as long as your last order for free tests was before Dec.
-15, 2022.
+- The federal government will mail four (4) free at-home tests to your household.
+Order your tests at covidtests.gov.

-- Most commercial health insurers in Massachusetts will no longer cover the cost of at-home COVID-19 tests, though they will likely continue to cover COVID-19 tests ordered by a doctor.
+- Most commercial health insurers in Massachusetts do not currently cover the cost of at-home COVID-19 tests, though they may cover COVID-19 tests ordered by a doctor.

-- People on Medicare will also no longer receive free at-home COVID tests unless they are covered by a Medicare Advantage plan that chooses to offer the benefit.
+- People on Medicare can no longer receive free at-home COVID tests from Medicare unless they are covered by a Medicare Advantage plan that chooses to offer the benefit.

 COVID-19 Testing Sites